precap/dcc-ex.github.io/docs/ex-commandstation/ready-to-run/connecting.rst

    Engine Driver Wizard Opening Screen

-Scroll through the other screens setting your preferences until you get the the DCC-EX screen and make sure to select the option to use an EX-CommandStation
+Scroll through the other screens setting your preferences until you get the the DCC-EX screen and make sure to select the option to use an EX-CommandStation.
+This setting will automatically add useful buttons and switch to using the DCC-EX native commands instead of WiThrottle Protocol (you can always switch back and forth if you need to connect to a WiThrottle device):

 .. figure:: /_static/images/engine_driver/ed_wizard6.png
    :alt: Engine Driver Wizard DCC-EX Select